nanichang/buildpack-laravel-deploy-tasks/README.md

-# Heroku buildpack for running arbitrary php artisan tasks on deploy
+## Heroku buildpack for running 'php artisan migrate:refresh --seed --force' task on deploy - For development purpose only.

 This buildpack is intended for use after the regular [php-buildpack].

-# Usage
+## Usage

 If you are using the default buildpack, manually set your buildpack to Heroku's default PHP buidpack